 SOP for Air Handling Unit or Sequence of Operation for AHU

-The Air Handling Unit or AHU is the heart of an HVAC system, and it is responsible for handling air, as well as removing heat and moisture from the ductwork and forcing it into the HVAC system.
+The Air Handling Unit, or AHU, is the heart of an HVAC system and is responsible for handling air, removing heat and moisture from the ductwork, and forcing it into the HVAC system.

-The AHU is the heart of the entire system, so today in this post, we will see together the SOP for Air Handling Unit or AHU, whose type is constant Air Volume.
+The AHU is the heart of the entire system, so today, in this post, we will see together the SOP for the Air Handling Unit (AHU), which is a constant Air Volume type.

 Air Handling Unit / AHU components

-The AHU supply unit consists of an intake section, panel, and bag filters, a mixing damper section, chilled water supplied cooling, and a supply fan.
+The AHU supply unit consists of an intake section, a panel, bag filters, a mixing damper section, chilled-water-supplied cooling, and a supply fan.
 The AHU extract unit consists of an exhaust fan section.

 I. Normal Mode of Operation